turingschool/career-development-curriculum/module_one/mod1_career_journal_prompts.md

 # Career Journal Template

 ### Directions
+Copy these prompts into your career journal document to complete during Mod 1.

 ### Mod 1 Week 1: Understanding your strengths
 1. Describe one of your strengths